microsoft/CsWinRT/docs/embedded.md

 This feature allows C# apps and libraries to target `net5.0` (and above), .NET Framework 4.6.1+,`netcoreapp3.1`, and `netstandard2.0` while also using the Windows SDK.
 Moreover, a library can target `netstandard2.0` and be able to run on NetFX, Net Core and Net 5.

+Note: the `netstandard2.0` generated projection is not optimized for .NET 5.

 ## Usage

-Using embedded support allows you to target non-Windows TFMs and older versions of .NET.
+Using embedded support allows you to target non-Windows specific TFMs and older versions of .NET.
 You will need to set a few properties:
   * `CsWinRTEmbedded` - must be set to `true` to include the sources
   * `CsWinRTWindowsMetadata` - must be set to the Windows SDK release to use for Windows APIs
-  * `LangVersion` - must be set to `9` because the WinRT.Runtime sources use C# 9
+  * `LangVersion` - must be set to `9` because the CsWinRT generated sources use C# 9

-Targeting `netstandard2.0` requires adding three package references, in order to use APIs that have been deprecated.
+Targeting `netstandard2.0` requires adding the following three package references:

 ```xml
 <PackageReference Include="System.Memory" Version="4.5.4" />